List of female nominees for the Nobel Prize

 The most number of female nominees was in the field of literature.
 The first woman to be nominated was the German memoirist Malwida von Meysenbug for the year 1901.
 She was nominated by the French historian Gabriel Monod but unfortunately did not win the prize.
 Her nomination was followed by Émilie Lerou and Selma Lagerlöf for the year 1904.
 Lagerlöf would later on become the first woman to win the prize in the year 1909.
-Of the 83 currently revealed female nominees for the literature category, the celebrated authors Kate Chopin, Delmira Agustini, Edith Nesbit, Alfonsina Storni, Marina Tsvetaeva, Virginia Woolf, Simone Weil, Gertrude Stein, Emma Orczy, Zora Neale Hurston, Edith Hamilton, Flannery O'Connor, Fannie Hurst, Clarice Lispector, Nancy Mitford, Rosario Castellanos, Hannah Arendt and Agatha Christie were not included.
+Of the 83 currently revealed female nominees for the literature category, the celebrated authors Kate Chopin, Sarah Orne Jewett, Delmira Agustini, Emilia Pardo Bazán, Edith Nesbit, Carmen de Burgos, Begum Rokeya, Lu Yin, Alfonsina Storni, Marina Tsvetaeva, Virginia Woolf, Simone Weil, Jelena Dimitrijević, Else Lasker-Schüler, Gertrude Stein, Emma Orczy, Edna St. Vincent Millay, Zora Neale Hurston, Edith Hamilton, Flannery O'Connor, Carson McCullers, Fannie Hurst, Nancy Mitford, Rosario Castellanos, Hannah Arendt, Agatha Christie, Clarice Lispector and Jean Rhys were not included.

 The first women nominated for the Nobel Peace Prize were Belva Ann Lockwood and Bertha von Suttner, who would eventually be awarded in 1905.
 The latter was considered for authoring Lay Down Your Arms! and contributing to the creation of the Prize.
-Of the 60 currently revealed female nominees, the famous Susan B. Anthony, Florence Nightingale, Clara Barton, Harriet Tubman, Frances Xavier Cabrini, Millicent Fawcett, Mary Harris Jones, Olive Schreiner, Aletta Jacobs, Emmeline Pankhurst, Ida B. Wells, Käthe Kollwitz, Muriel Lester, Katharine Drexel, Helene Schweitzer, Marie Stopes, Virginia Gildersleeve, Vera Brittain, Bertha Lutz, Ava Helen Pauling, Golda Meir, Rachel Carson and Rosa Parks were not included.
+Of the 64 currently revealed female nominees, the famous Susan B. Anthony, Florence Nightingale, Clara Barton, Harriet Tubman, Frances Xavier Cabrini, Millicent Fawcett, Mary Harris Jones, Olive Schreiner, Aletta Jacobs, Emmeline Pankhurst, Ida B. Wells, Käthe Kollwitz, Muriel Lester, Katharine Drexel, Helene Schweitzer, Marie Stopes, Virginia Gildersleeve, Vera Brittain, Bertha Lutz, Ava Helen Pauling, Golda Meir, Rachel Carson and Rosa Parks were not included.
 Based on leaked nominations, the youngest nominee in the category was Hind Rajab, a five-year-old Palestinian girl who was nominated posthumously in 2025.